ccocher/checklist/README.md

 # Checklist
-## A Checklist App That Supports Local Storage
+## A checklist app that supports local storage
 Check it out at https://ccocher.github.io/checklist/